-When What Who By October 31 st Local NC Pre-K sites complete all items related to the NC Pre-K Site Monitoring Tool, including action plans and timelines, as applicable and submit the original Site Monitoring Tool to the local Contract Administrator by October 31 st .
-A copy of the Site Monitoring Tool should be maintained on file at the NC Pre-K site for review, as needed, by DCDEE NC Pre-K staff.
+When What Who By October 31 st Local NC Pre-K sites complete all items related to the NC Pre-K Site Monitoring Tool , including action plans and timelines, as applicable and submit the original Site Monitoring Tool to the local Contract Administrator by October 31 st .
+A copy of the Site Monitoring Tool should be maintained on file at the NC Pre-K site for review, as needed, by DCDEE NC Pre-K staff .
 (New sites and/or classrooms started after October 1 st , should complete a Site Monitoring Tool and submit within 90 days of the first attendance day.)
 All child developmental screenings not completed by October 31 st , should be noted in the action plan.
 NC Pre-K Site Administrator (or designee) (site director or public school principal) October 31 st through January 15 th Contractors must conduct on-site visits or virtual/desktop reviews for all local NC Pre-K Program sites/classrooms.
 The Site Monitoring Tool should be discussed and validated by the local Contractor during these visits.
 Schedule follow-up visits as needed.
 Contractors should complete all items related to the NC Pre-K Site Monitoring Tool , including action plans and timelines, as applicable by January 15 th .
 Local NC Pre-K Contract Administrator (or designee) By January 15 th Contractors complete the electronic survey for the NC Pre-K Fiscal and Programmatic Monitoring Worksheet to include explanations for compliance and Contract Administrator's signature and submit to DCDEE by January 15 th .
 Local NC Pre-K Contract Administrator (or designee) February through April The NC Pre-K Fiscal and Programmatic Monitoring Worksheet and supporting documentation will be reviewed by the DCDEE Administration Section Staff.
 Selected contracting agencies will be contacted to conduct on-site visits between February and April.
 DCDEE Administration Section Staff February through April The NC Pre-K Fiscal and Programmatic Monitoring Worksheet and supporting documentation will be reviewed by the DCDEE NC Pre-K Program Policy Consultants.
-Guidance/ technical assistance will be provided as needed through on-site visits/calls between February and April.
-DCDEE NC Pre-K Program Policy Consultants By May 31 st DCDEE Administration Section Staff will send out formal close-out letters by May 31 st to contracting agencies that were selected for monitoring through on-site visits.
-The formal letter will provide details of the monitoring visit, including any findings that may require corrective action.
-DCDEE Administration Section Staff
+Guidance/technical assistance will be provided as needed through on-site visits/calls between February and April.
+DCDEE NC Pre-K Program Policy Consultants By May 31 st la marka distra Tha fanna Harrandil mandiala alaratha af tha mandiradia distr